 Composite_Bridge_Deck_Initial.csv - Contains initial material and geometric data / definitions for use with PontiEC4 Sections_Rev0.vbs - A file created by PontiEC4 containing geometric section data to import into LUSAS.
 A version of this file is supplied also, but is only for use only in case of difficulties in manually creating the appropriate data Composite_Bridge_Deck.mdl - A supplied LUSAS model file that is to be used to analyse the structure.
 After solving this model, analysis results are exported from LUSAS or use in PontiEC4 to undertake design checks.
 Forces_and_moments.xls File created by the LUSAS Export Forces and Moments dialog containing data to import into PontiEC4.
-Supplied file is only for use in case of problems in manually creating the appropriate data in the previous section of the example. only for use in case of problems in manually creating the appropriate data in the only for use in case of problems in manually creating the appropriate data in the previous section of the example.
-Export_Forces_to_PontiEC4.inp File containing dialog selections necessary)
+Supplied file is only for use in case of problems in manually creating the appropriate data in the previous section of the example.
+Export_Forces_to_PontiEC4.inp File containing dialog selections made on the Export Forces and Moments dialog.